-Assume that Mom has $300,000 in the bank, and she needs nursing home care.
+Assume that Mom has $302,000 in the bank and she needs nursing home care.
 She would like to apply for Medicaid and protect at least some of her assets at the same time, but she does not think it is possible.
-She is resigned to “spending down” her assets to the Medicaid limit.
+She is resigned to “spending down” all her assets to the $2,000 Medicaid limit.

-The problem is that, if she transfers the $300,000 to a family member, then she will be subject to a Medicaid penalty.
-If the average local monthly cost of a nursing home room is $5,000, this means that she will be ineligible for Medicaid for the full five-year lookback period.
+The problem is that if she transfers the excess $300,000 to a family member, then she will be subject to a Medicaid penalty.
+If the average monthly cost of a nursing home room in her area is $5,000, this means that she will be ineligible for Medicaid for the full five-year look-back period (60 months).
 However, if she transfers $150,000 to her son or daughter, she will be subject to a Medicaid penalty of only 30 months.
-Then, with the other $150,000, she can purchase a private annuity or promissory note that provides her with a monthly income of $5,000 for a period of 30 months.
-She can then use this monthly income, together with her Social Security benefits and pension, to pay the nursing home during the penalty period.
-After 30 months, she goes on Medicaid and her son or daughter gets to keep the original $150,000 that triggered the penalty.
+Then, with the other $150,000, she can purchase a Medicaid-compliant annuity or write a promissory note that provides her with a monthly income of $5,000 for a period of 30 months.
+She can then use this monthly income, together with her Social Security benefits and pension, to pay the nursing home for her care during the penalty period.
+After 30 months, she qualifies for Medicaid and her son or daughter gets to keep the original $150,000 that triggered the penalty.

-A family member or friend (who may have given up a job or taken time off from work) can render these services and receive an income.
-Another benefit of this strategy is that many seniors prefer to be cared for by those whom they know.
+A family member or friend (who may have quit their job or taken time off from work) can render these services and receive an income.
+Another benefit of this strategy is that many seniors prefer to be cared for by those whom they know, often in their own homes.
 The services can be paid for in advance, and the payments will legally reduce a Medicaid applicant’s countable resources.

-If the caregiver is to be paid in advance, an agreement must have certain characteristics to ensure it will be accepted by Medicaid.
-These include:
+If a caregiver is to be paid in advance, the legal agreement must have certain characteristics to ensure it will be accepted by Medicaid.